 This partnership between CPCC and Charlotte-Mecklenburg Schools is designed for high school juniors and seniors who want to complete their high school graduation requirements while earning college credit through CPCC.
 The program opened in spring 2014.
-Applications for admission may be obtained from the Principal, Mr. Joey Burch at firstname.lastname@example.org.
+As of 2017 Levine Middle College students may begin their 13th year and earn their Associate of Applied Arts or Science or technical certification to begin a career.
+Applications for admission may be obtained from the Principal, Mr. Joey Burch at email@example.com.

 Major Programs/Courses Offered

-Classes offered on Levine Campus are approximately half curriculum courses and half continuing education courses.
-Most of the curriculum courses are for students seeking transfers to four-year colleges or for students seeking two-year degrees in business administration.
+Classes offered on Levine Campus are both curriculum courses and continuing education courses.
+Most of the curriculum classes are general education courses for students seeking transfers to four-year colleges or for students seeking two-year degrees in business administration.
 A wide array of Corporate and Continuing Education non-degree courses and programs are available for those who do not intend to transfer to other colleges.
-These CCE classes have various starting and ending dates, course lengths and subjects.
+All classes have various starting and ending dates, course lengths and subjects.
 They are designed to meet the needs of the community at large and range from mandatory licensure updates to personal enrichment, recreation and leisure classes.

-Services on Levine Campus include: admissions, counseling and advising, registration, placement testing, career services, cashiering, evening and weekend classes, financial aid/veteran’s services affairs, center for military families & veterans, student life, disabilities counseling, parking, security, college and career readiness, and cooperative education workplace learning (Co-op and Internships).
-Food service during the week is provided by Subway.
-The Levine Campus Library, with a group study area, is in room 3120 of the LV 1 Building.
+Services on Levine Campus include: admissions, counseling and advising, registration, placement testing, career services, library, cashiering, financial aid/veteran’s services, the Center for Military Families & Veterans, student life, disabilities counseling, tutoring, parking, security, college and career readiness, and cooperative education workplace learning (Co-op and Internships).
+Food service during the week is provided by Subway, Coppa Coffee and various food trucks.

 Located beside a small lake, the Levine Campus has 1,497 adjacent parking spaces.
-The campus houses 110 full-time faculty and staff plus more than 150 part-time faculty and staff.
-It has more than 72 classrooms with capacities from 20 to 95 seats, including 42 state-of-the art “smart classrooms.”
-About 25 percent are computer instruction classrooms with more than 700 computer stations.
+The campus houses 125 full-time faculty and staff plus more than 155 part-time faculty and staff.
+It has more than 80 classrooms with capacities from 18 to 95 seats, including 60 state-of-the art “smart classrooms.”
+About 25 percent of classrooms are computer instruction classrooms.
 The student commons area features a cyber café.
-The facility also includes two art rooms, two biology and three chemistry flex labs, two student technology centers, two dance/aerobics room, a fitness/weight room, a transfer resource center and an academic learning center for tutoring, a language lab, and testing and course placement service.
+The facility also includes two art rooms, two biology and three chemistry flex labs, two student technology centers, two dance/aerobics room, a fitness/weight room, a transfer resource center, an academic learning center for tutoring, a language lab, and testing and course placement services..

 Joe Hendrick Center for Automotive Technology

 The Joe Hendrick Center for Automotive Technology on the Levine Campus was made possible by a generous donation from Mr. Rick Hendrick.
-The center is a 34,000 square foot high-tech instructional facility that houses BMW, General Motors and Honda automotive curriculum programs and the GM regional training center.
-Annually, the Joe Hendrick Center serves more than 3,000 students who aspire to be automotive technicians, as well as technicians who seek updated automotive technical skills.
+The center is a 34,000 square foot high-tech instructional facility that houses the BMW ADP and the Honda PACT automotive curriculum programs as well as NATEF certified automotive training.
+The center is also a GM regional training center.
+For those looking for a career and aspiring to be automotive technicians, the Joe Hendrick Center provides top-tier training, as well as being a resource for those technicians who seek updated automotive technical skills.
 The Joe Hendrick Center’s electrical and fuel labs feature cutting edge automotive system simulators that can be programmed and diagnosed.
 The computer lab offers students the most current repair data from automotive manufacturers who partner with CPCC for training.
-More than 40 late model vehicles are used as training aids in the labs.
+More than 40 late-model vehicles are used as training aids in the labs.
 The Joe Hendrick Center is truly a state-of-the-art training facility.

 The dean of the Levine Campus is Dr. Edith Valladares McElroy.